nipy/nibabel/doc/source/devel/governance.rst

 =============================

-Any proposals for enhancements of Nibabel should be written as a formal BIAP following the template :doc:`biap-template`.
+Any proposals for enhancements of Nibabel should be written as a formal BIAP following the template :doc:`biap_template`.
 The BIAP must be made public and discussed before any vote is taken.
 The discussion must be summarized by a key advocate of the proposal in the appropriate section of the BIAP.
 Once this summary is made public and after sufficient time to allow the core team to